What Happens to Your Student Loans When You Die?

 A spouse might also be required to repay a deceased partner’s private student loans if they reside in a community property state.
 These states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

-In these states, the surviving spouse might be required to use community property or shared assets to repay the deceased spouse’s student loans.
+In community property states, the surviving spouse might have to use community property or shared assets to repay the deceased spouse’s student loans.

 How to Report a Death to a Student Lender

 After the death of a loved one, there are many steps required to settle the deceased person’s affairs.
 This includes the step of reporting the death to student lenders, other creditors, and even credit reporting bureaus.